National lockdown: Stay at Home

 - or one of the national testing centres, in Stansted or Ipswich

-Mobile testing units mobilised by the Ministry of Defence are now enabling more people to be tested.
-These are particularly useful for those who cannot easily access the testing facility at Copdock.
+A mobile testing site is a unit mobilised by the Ministry of Defence.
+These are particularly useful for those who cannot easily access the testing facility at Copdock (Ipswich).

 Visit GOV.UK to find out who can apply and how to apply for care home test kits.